 The Arthur L. Carter Journalism Institute awards several partial tuition remission scholarships to help defray the total cost of tuition.
 These scholarships are merit based and competitively awarded.
 All applicants to the Arthur L. Carter Journalism Institute are automatically reviewed for their eligibility during the admission process.
 No separate application form is required for consideration.

 The Asian Wall Street Journal funds a fellowship for up to two journalists from Asia to study in the program in Business and Economic Reporting.
-The fellowships will begin in September of 2009 and will cover tuition and registration fees for two of the three semesters required for completion of the program.
-Fellows will also receive a $22,000 stipend ($11,000 per semester).
-Applications must be received by January 20, 2009.
-Please see the Dow Jones site for details.
+The fellowship will begin in September of 2014 and will cover tuition and registration fees for two of the three semesters required for completion of the program.
+Fellows will also receive a stipend of approximately $12,000 per semester for each of their two semesters.
+Applications must be received by March 7, 2014.
+For more information go to the Fellowship website.

 This one-semester fellowship covers tuition, fees and insurance, and includes a one-semester stipend.
 Stenbeck Scholars will be chosen based on merit and as all applicants to the Institute will be considered, no separate application is necessary.